databricks-industry-solutions/security-analysis-tool/docs/setup.md

     * Open the \<SATProject\>/notebooks/Includes/install_sat_sdk  and run on the cluster that was created in the Step 2 above.
     Please make sure there are no errors.
-    If your deployment does not allow PyPI access please see FAQs at the end of this doc to see alternative options.
+    If your deployment does not allow PyPI access please see the FAQ below at the end of this doc to see alternative options.

 6. Configure secrets